 Neighborhood Law & Policy Clinic

-Through this clinic, students develop a wide array of skills, including interviewing and counseling clients, problem-solving, collaboration, developing factual and legal theories, case planning, witness preparation, negotiating with opposing parties, presenting oral arguments, conducting evidentiary hearings, researching and writing legal documents, and system analysis and reform.
+Through this clinic, students develop a wide array of skills, including interviewing and counseling clients, problem-solving, collaboration, developing factual and legal theories, case planning, witness preparation, and written and oral advocacy.
 The classroom component of the clinic focuses on skills development as well as structural issues related to the intersection of poverty, race, and class with the civil and criminal justice systems.
 The clinic is open to all second and third year students with no prerequisite courses.

 "Law School Clinics’ Vital Role in Clemency Cases"